pafmon/apipecker/README.md

 Usage: `apipecker <concurrentUsers> <iterations> <delay in ms> <url> [-v]`

-Last parameter enables the verbose mode to quer
+Last parameter enables the verbose mode to show metrics for each request.

 ## Install:
 ```terminal